 - Don't wash ANY oils or fats used in cooking down the drain!

 - Avoid putting starchy or stringy waste into your garbage disposal.
-Nothing like potatoes, celery or skin from any meat!

 No matter what a package says, it's really not okay to flush anything other than toilet paper.
 "Flushable" cat litter can easily collect in your pipes and cause clogs.
 Baby wipes don't actually break down enough and can accumulate either in your pipes or even as far as a sewer treatment plant.
-Paper towels and even tissues are the same and won't process break down enough to pass through all pipes either.
+Paper towels and even tissues are the same and won't break down enough to pass through pipes either.